markec12345678/castlekingdoms2027/STYLEGUIDE.md

 ## <a name='tables'>Tables</a>

-  - Use the constructor syntax for table property creation where possible.
+  - Use the constructor syntax for table property creation, where possible.

     ```lua
     -- bad